Dazboy2020/BankingApp_v2/README.md

-Jonas Schemdtman's Bankist app heavily modified and written in React utilising Materia MUI.
+Jonas Schemdtman's Bankist app heavily modified and written in React utilising Material MUI.
 Still more work to do but the overall logic works as it should.

 TODO:<br>
 Login user feedback for incorrect logins.<br>